 The Company's authorized capital stock consists of an unlimited number of shares of no-par common shares.

 Warrants to Purchase Common Shares

-At December 31, 2020, the Company had 39,130 warrants outstanding to purchase common shares at an exercise price of \$6.80.
-The following table summarized our warrant activity.
+At December 31, 2021, the Company had 39,130 warrants outstanding to purchase common shares at an exercise price of \$6.80.